wizsk/dot/README.md

 makepkg -si
 ```

-### cd into pkg-to-install and run this to install dwm dependencies
+### cd into pkg-to-install from the file folder and run this to install dwm dependencies
 ```bash
 sh dwm-dependencies.sh
 sh important-pkgs.sh